Chapter 3: The Writing Process 2: Researching

 Once you’ve identified your purpose for writing, profiled your audience, and selected the appropriate channel (Stage 1 in the writing process covered in Ch.
 2 above), next you must gather the information that your audience needs.
 From the shortest informative email to the sprawling analytical report, most professional messages involve relaying information that was looked up—that is, they include research.
 Employers value employees who are resourceful, whose research skills go well beyond Google-searching on the internet and focusing on the top few results or getting AI to serve up a source like anyone can do quickly and easily.
 Whether such in-demand employees get the needed information from a print book in a library, a manual from a database on a company intranet, an article from a subscription database on the internet, or simply by asking a reputable authority such as a veteran co-worker, they prove their value by knowing where to find valuable information, how to use it appropriately, and how to document it if necessary.

 Graphic design of a four-stage writing process arranged like a clock with Preparing as the first 15-minute segment, Researching as the second 15 minutes, Drafting as the third 15 minutes, and Editing as the fourth 15 minutes.
-The first segment is blown up to show three sub-stages: 2.1 Selecting a Methodology, 2.2 Collecting Sources, 2.3 Using Sources, and 2.4 Crediting Sources.
+The second segment is blown up to show three sub-stages: 2.1 Selecting a Methodology, 2.2 Collecting Sources, 2.3 Using Sources, and 2.4 Crediting Sources.

 Figure 3: The four-stage writing process explained throughout Chapters 2-5, with a breakdown of Stage 2 explained in this chapter.